matthewowen/jekyll-mapping/README.markdown

 # Jekyll Mapping

 Jekyll mapping is a plugin for Jekyll that takes away the pain of using Google Maps and OpenStreetMap on your site.
-Here are some of the things it can do:
+Here are some of the things it makes it easy to do:

-* Set a location for a piece of content, and display it on a map
+* Give each piece of content a location, allowing you to:
-* List your site's content on a map, with each marker linking through to the content
+** Display a map on each page, showing the location set for the content (perfect if you want to list events on your website, and embed a map showing where they are)
+** Display a map, with a marker for each piece of content linking users through to the page (perfect if you're a business and you want to list all of your locations so that users can click through to the nearest one)
-* Set multiple locations on a piece of content and plot them all on a map
+* Set multiple locations on a single piece of content and map them all (perfect if you want a map showing all of your company's offices)
-* Set a KML layer (or multiple KML layers) on a piece of content and display on a map
+* Set a KML layer (or multiple KML layers) on a piece of content and display on a map.
+This one offers a world of possibilities:
+** Show directions or routes
+** Display up to the minute data coming from a continually updating feed ** Display data overlays on map as a form of data presentation

 ## Supported providers